 Price: Apple Music costs £9.99 a month per user.
 Apple has also made it possible for an entire family of six to have one account subscription for £14.99 a month.
 You can also get the first three months free via a trial.

-Devices: Apple Music will be available for iOS, Mac, and PC devices in over 100 countries from 30 June.
-An Android version is also coming this autumn.
+Devices: Apple Music is available for iOS, Mac, and PC devices in over 100 countries.
+An Android version is incoming.

 Conclusion: We expect Apple Music to shake up the music-streaming market.
 It is a single app that combines a streaming service with a worldwide live radio station.
 It also puts the iTunes catalogue at your fingertips, as well as your own ripped CDs.
 And everything lives in one place, so you can stream anything choose.
 You can even let Apple Music choose.